geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Oh, I have the GLM flash, 50 tokens per second bounty.

 ##### **Geohot** [[00:53:46](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=3226)]
 That's pretty motivated.
 We'll see if he comes through with anything.
-I think the...
+I think the..
 I don't know.
 We'll see if we can get good things out of this.
-I think for...
+I think for..

 ##### **Chenyu** [[00:54:04](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=3244)]
 This is to the bug you posted earlier and the two PRs immediately after.
 It's like, if you ask Cloud to do it, it would give you that two solutions.
 I know.
-Then you can try to...
+Then you can try to..
 I think for other people who want to try this workflow, a lot of it really is you really need to understand why certain things

 ##### **Geohot** [[00:54:35](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=3275)]
 work a certain way and what spec is good or not.